burakyzn/burakyzn.github.io/README.md

 my personal website for my web technologies lesson project.

 ## Note
-This homework was prepared as planned in the homework file.
+This homework was prepared as planned in the PROJE.docx file.